Arthur Guinness, 1st Baron Ardilaun: In Ulysses

-In 1902-03 Joyce also wrote literary reviews in the Irish Daily Express which was owned by Ardilaun.
+In 1902–03 Joyce also wrote literary reviews in the Irish Daily Express which was owned by Ardilaun.

 Personal life

-In 1871 Lord Ardilaun married Lady Olivia Hedges-White, daughter of The 3rd Earl of Bantry, whose family home is Bantry House in County Cork; this was a happy but childless marriage.
+In 1871, the then Sir Arthur Guinness, 2nd Bt. (the future Lord Ardilaun), married Lady Olivia Charlotte Hedges-White, daughter of The 3rd Earl of Bantry, whose family seat was Bantry House in County Cork; the couple had no children.

-He died on 20 January 1915 at his home at St Anne's, Raheny, and was buried at All Saints Church, Raheny, whose construction he had sponsored.
-Those present at the funeral included representatives of the Royal Dublin Society, of which Lord Ardilaun was president for many years, the Royal Horticultural Society of Ireland, the Irish Unionist Alliance, and the Primrose League.
+Lord Ardilaun died on 20 January 1915 at his home at St Anne's, Raheny, and was buried at All Saints Church, Raheny, whose construction he had sponsored.
+Those present at the funeral included representatives of the Royal Dublin Society (RDS), of which Lord Ardilaun was president for many years, the Royal Horticultural Society of Ireland, the Irish Unionist Alliance, and the Primrose League.
 His barony became extinct at his death, but the baronetcy devolved upon his nephew Algernon.

-On his widow's death Saint Anne's Park passed to Algernon's cousin Rev. Benjamin Plunket former Bishop of Meath, who sold most of the estate to Dublin Corporation in 1937, keeping Sybil Hill as his residence.
-The corporation has preserved much of the estate as one of Dublin's most important public parks, though the house itself burnt down in 1943, with the remaining lands used for housing.
+On his widow's death, Saint Anne's Park passed to Algernon's cousin, The Rt.
+Rev. Benjamin Plunket, former Church of Ireland Bishop of Meath, who sold most of the estate to Dublin Corporation in 1937, keeping Sybil Hill as his residence.
+The Corporation has preserved much of the estate as one of Dublin's most important public parks, though the house itself burnt down in 1943, with the remaining lands used for housing.
 The outcome of Ardilaun's extensive tree plantings came into focus a century after his death, when in 2019 the park was given Green Flag status, and was listed as one of the world's top five urban public parks.

+In popular culture

+Ardilaun is portrayed by Irish actor Anthony Boyle in the Netflix television series House of Guinness.